Our Surgery Negligence specialists are here to guide you through the process for claiming compensation.

 At Lanyon Bowdler, we provide a compassionate and supportive approach to your ophthalmology negligence claim.
-Our team of specialised medical negligence solicitors possesses the necessary knowledge and expertise to ensure that your compensation claim is successful.
-Additionally, we offer ongoing support as you navigate life following ophthalmology negligence.
+Our team of specialised medical negligence solicitors possesses the necessary knowledge and expertise to ensure that your medical negligence compensation claim is successful.
+We can offer our guidance on a No Win No Fee basis, additionally, we offer ongoing support as you navigate life following ophthalmology negligence.
 As well as assisting you in securing the compensation you are entitled to, we can facilitate access to private medical treatments and therapies to help you continue with your life following ophthalmology negligence.

 We take pride in taking the time to understand your unique circumstances and the challenges faced by you and your loved ones.
 Clients choose to entrust us with their cases due to our client-focused approach, and our supportive, approachable, and professional manner.
 Furthermore, our comprehensive approach has earned us prestigious accreditations from both The Legal 500 and Chambers UK, underscoring our commitment to excellence in legal representation.